Marble Carving lessons

 How do the courses work?

 Because of all this, marble courses are priced by the project, rather than by the week or hour.
 This means that if a student finds it slow going, they are not paying more than a quicker student might.
 However, due to space constraints, students must commit to a set schedule so that work does not drag on indefinitely.
 If a student commits to three days a week, they must come in and work three days a week until the work is done.
-Occasional exceptions can be made, of course, but delinquency or extended absence will result in a fine.
+Occasional exceptions can be made, of course, but delinquency or extended absence may incur extra fees.

 What does it cost?